Mr-Destructive/mr-destructive.github.io/content/tils/2022-11-10-Non-clustered-index-django-postgres.md

 ---
 templateKey: til
-title: "Create a Non-Clustered Index in Django with Postgres as DB"
+description: >-
-description: "Understanding how to add a non-clustered index in a postgres database in a django project."
+  Understanding how to add a non-clustered index in a postgres database in a django project.
 status: published
 slug: django-non-clustered-index-pg
-tags: ["django", "python", "sql", "postgres"]
+title: Create a Non-Clustered Index in Django with Postgres as DB
-date: 2022-11-10 22:10:00
+date: 2022-11-10T22:10:00.000Z
+tags:
+  - django
+  - python
+  - sql
+  - postgres
 ---

 ## What is a non-clustered index?